 Montana INBRE Faculty Research RFP

-For Grant Year: May 1, 2024 - April 30, 2025
+For Grant Year: May 1, 2026 - April 30, 2027

-Issue Date: Monday, September 18, 2023
+Anticipated Issue Date: Monday, September 15, 2025

-Letter of Intent Due: Friday, October 27, 2023
+Letter of Intent Due: on/before Friday, October 31, 2025

-Full Proposal Due: Friday, December 15, 2023 | 3:30pm Mountain
+Full Proposal Due: on/before Monday, December 15, 2025 | 3:30pm Mountain

-Scientific Review Completed: Friday, January 19, 2024
+Scientific Review Completed: Thursday, January 15, 2026

-Notification: on/about February 5-6, 2024
+Notification: on/about February 2-3, 2026

-Grant Year begins: May 1, 2024 (contingent upon the availability of NIH funding)
+Grant Year begins: May 1, 2026 (contingent upon the availability of NIH funding)

-All Funding Expended by: April 30, 2025 (No carryover allowed)
+All Funding Expended by: April 30, 2027 (No carryover allowed)

 If human subjects are involved in the proposed research, applicants should consult with the IRB of record (at their own institutions or the institution to which protocols are deferred) regarding application requirements and due dates.
 The IRB of record in collaborative research between MSU investigators and researchers at partner intuitions is generally the IRB at the partner institution, though MSU investigators must submit the protocol to MSU’s IRB for review as well.
 For guidance, contact:

-NIH requires new, junior, and/or early-stage Project Leaders to identify a primary mentor who can supply suitable scientific and/or career guidance throughout the proposed project.
-Mentors need not be located the same institution as the Project Leader.
+NIH/NIGMS requires all Major and Pilot Project Leaders to identify a primary mentor who can supply suitable scientific and/or career guidance throughout the proposed project and help mentor them towards independent status.
+Mentors do NOT need to be located at the same institution as the project leader, though availability is a key attribute for any effective mentorship arrangement.
 For more information on the mentorship requirement, please contact:

 Only one proposal per project leader will be considered.

-Proposals will be accepted in three categories.
+Proposals will be accepted across three categories.

-Pilot Planning Project
+Pilot Planning Grant

 Pilot Research Project